COVID-19: Face coverings

 You are also strongly encouraged to wear a face covering in other enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.

-You must also wear a mask in the following settings:
+You should also wear a mask in the following settings:

 - hospitality venues, when not seated at your table, e.g. if you get up to use the toilet